 No. Participants can provide saliva samples and other information from home.
 However, based on a review of your medical records, you may be invited to the NIH Clinical Center at a future date to meet with experts who will perform additional tests and answer any questions you may have.

-This study is open to broad participation by fibrolamellar patients who are under 39 years old.
+This study is open to broad participation by fibrolamellar patients, with priority enrollment given to patients diagnosed at age 39 or younger.
 In order to perform the planned genomic testing, patients would ideally have had surgery to remove their tumor within the last 5 years, since degradation of older tissue can limit its usefulness for certain types of genetic analysis.

-One of the key roles that the FCF Biobank plays is to make tissue samples available to all researchers of the disease.
-The FCF Biobank has also been working closely with organizations such as the Broad Institute to use tissue donations to create tumor cell line cultures (cancer cell lines grown in petri dishes), organoid cultures (groups of cancer and supporting cells grown together) and xenograft models (cancer cells grown in special mice that lack immune systems).
-Each of these type of cancer “models” has strengths and weaknesses, but all are crucially needed by research teams to understand fibrolamellar biology and identify new treatment strategies.
+One of the key roles that the FCF BioBank plays is to make FLC tumor samples available to all researchers of the disease.
+The FCF BioBank has also been working closely with organizations such as the Broad Institute and Harvard University to use tissue donations to create tumor cell lines (cancer cells grown in petri dishes), organoid cultures (groups of cancer and supporting cells grown together) and xenograft models (human cancer cells grown in special mice that lack immune systems).
+Each of these types of cancer “models” has strengths and weaknesses, but all are crucially needed by research teams to understand fibrolamellar carcinoma biology and identify new treatment strategies.

 To learn more or to enroll in the study, you can: